GeForce Now cloud gaming launches on Chromebooks

 “When they’re done with their homework at school, they can now do streaming on that notebook and play games,” Fear said.

 Since the game is stored in the cloud, players can switch devices easily without losing their progress.
-It’s possible games may run slower than usual, depending on how good your latency on your internet connection is and whether or not a bunch of people are using your network at home.
+It’s possible games may run slower than usual, depending on the latency of your internet connection and whether a bunch of people are using your network at home.
 But that’s a problem most online games have these days.

 In the weeks ahead, Nvidia is also bringing Ansel, its high-resolution in-game camera that lets people take professional-grade screenshots, to GeForce Now.
 It joins Highlights videos and Freestyle game customization as GeForce Now features.